Great Britain Martial Arts Team

 • Fun Facts - I’ve travelled Europe in a campervan.
 Climbed Table Top Mountain.

-National Coach - Emma Elmes
+National Coach - Peter Fawbert

 National Coach - Harriet Peck

-National Coach - Kevin Gunton
+National Coach - Peter Fawbert

-National Coach - Kevin Gunton
+National Coach - Peter Fawbert

-Wales Coach - Peter Fawbert
+National Coach - Peter Fawbert

 Pete joined the Team in 2017 as an athlete but has completely thrown himself into Coaching the GBMAT and is now hosting the Western areas and Wales Squad Training sessions.